Available in England and Wales.

 6 - Withdrawals

-Interest is variable and calculated on a daily basis.
+8.1 Interest is fixed for 1 year and calculated on a daily basis on the balance in the account.
 Provided the account complies with the ‘Regulations’ all interest arising will be free of UK taxation.
 The taxation of ISAs can be changed at any time without notice.
-Interest can be credited to your account or paid annually into a bank account (or other suitable Society account) following the close of business on 31 March each year.
+The interest rate is fixed at 1.10% AER/Tax-free from the date of account opening until maturity of the fixed rate term.

-9.2 You may transfer your Inheritance Cash ISA in whole or in part to another type of ISA held with another ISA manager.
+9.4 You may transfer any previous tax year’s subscriptions, in whole or in part, to a Cash ISA or another type of ISA held with another ISA manager, without it affecting your annual ISA investment allowance for the current tax year.

 10 - Terms and Conditions

-These Specific Product Terms and Conditions apply to this account in addition to our General Terms and Conditions for Savings Accounts.
-Where there is any inconsistency between the General Terms and Conditions for Savings Accounts and the Specific Product Terms and Conditions, the Specific Product Terms and Conditions will apply.
+These specific Product Terms and Conditions apply to this account in addition to our General Terms & Conditions for Savings Accounts.
+Where there is any inconsistency between the General Terms & Conditions for Savings Accounts and the specific Product Terms and Conditions, the specific Product Terms and Conditions will apply.